Dan Agyei: Crewe Alexandra

 On 28 January 2022, Agyei joined Crewe Alexandra on an 18-month contract for an undisclosed fee, and made his debut in Crewe's 1–0 league defeat at Gillingham on 1 February 2022.
 He scored his first Crewe goal, a late consolation goal in a 4–1 defeat at Accrington Stanley, on 12 February 2022.
 After Crewe were relegated to League Two, Agyei scored in both of Crewe's first two games of the 2022–2023 season and was the club's top goalscorer for the season with 16 goals and five assists in the league.
 He was named the Crewe Players' Player of the Season, and was offered a new contract by the club.

 Leyton Orient

 On 29 June 2023, Agyei signed for newly promoted League One club Leyton Orient on a two-year deal, but his Orient debut was delayed by injury.
 On 25 November 2023, he played in his first game for Orient, coming on as a second-half substitute against Wigan Athletic, and on 1 January 2024, scored his first Orient goal, in a 2–0 win at Cambridge United.

 On 27 June 2025, Agyei turned down a new contract at Leyton Orient to join newly-promoted Süper Lig side Kocaelispor, signing a two-year deal.

+International career

+In March 2026, Agyei received his first call-up to the Ghana national team for a pair of friendlies.